| This is the 337th story of Our Life Logs |

 I realized I need a new plan to get by and feel better.
 I started by moving.
 The emptiness of our house soon became a burden.
 I didn’t know how to do the upkeep and I didn’t trust anyone to help me.
 I decided to move to a condo with two bedrooms to make it easier on myself.
 As I packed up my things, I felt empty and alone.
 Leaving all those memories behind made me miss John even more.

-When I was finally all packed with my boxes ready to move, I kept hesitating when the time came to leave, like maybe I had forgotten the one thing inside our home that would make everything go back to normal.
+When I was finally all packed with my boxes, I kept hesitating when the time came to leave, like maybe I had forgotten the one thing inside our home that would make everything go back to normal.
 But that was just wishful thinking.
 Finally, I climbed into the driver’s seat of my car and turned the key.
 It was one of the hardest moments of my life.

 Just when I thought my grief would never lighten, a song came on the radio that gave me hope I hadn’t felt since John died.
 The lyrics were exactly what I needed to hear.